How to Cook Rice – Recipes & Video – Step by Step

-Almost half of the earth’s human population depends on rice for their sustenance and very existence.
-It is so inherently a part of many of the world’s cultures that it is intricately weaved into their myths, religions, rituals, and other societal activities and occasions.
+Almost half of the earth’s human population depends on rice for its sustenance and very existence.
+It is so inherently a part of many of the world’s cultures that it is intricately weaved into their myths, religions, rituals, and other social activities and occasions.

 Rice appeals to health advocates because it is a great source of protein amino acids, as well as vitamins and minerals.
-Because it is gluten free, it is an ideal alternative for those with an intolerance or allergy to wheat.
-Grains are easy to digest, and makes an excellent first solid food for very young children.
+Because it is gluten-free, it is an ideal alternative for those with an intolerance or allergy to wheat.
+Grains are easy to digest and make an excellent first solid food for very young children.

 - What to do with rice